Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 (Journal, 2019)

 Thus, according to Hargreaves, “there are greater differences among women from different social and cultural groups than between men and women from the same social or cultural group” (1992: 169–170).
-In the discussion with Malik, a quote takes on its full meaning here:
+In the exchange with Malik, a quote takes on its full meaning here:

 "Once they get to know the person—the girl, at least when it comes to Moroccan women, I think—they become more laid-back."

-Moroccan male surfers are starting to accept the presence of local female surfers and let them have some waves.
+Moroccan surfers are starting to accept the presence of local female surfers and let them have some waves.

-From their very first years in the sport, Marwa and Asma began competing and quickly made their way onto the podium—a fact they’re proud to share.
+From their very first years in the sport, Marwa and Asma began competing and very quickly made it onto the podium—a fact they’re proud to share.
 Both have won the Moroccan surfing championship at least once .
 Malik tells me that in Morocco , “it’s very difficult to make a living from surfing.”
 Aware that it’s hard to build a career there, Asma chose to prioritize her studies and “continues to surf for fun—that’s what matters; it’s the passion.”
 As for Marwa, recognized as an international female athlete, she runs her own surf coaching business.
 Her ambition is to bring about change in her country by introducing and teaching surfing to local women.
 Inès also tried competing, but unlike the other two women, she quickly gave it up because she doesn’t see things the same way:

-“I didn’t find it fun—that boring side of it […] No, it’s really not my thing.
-I do it for fun.”
+"I didn't find it fun—that more boring side of it […] No, it's really not my thing.
+I do it for fun."

 Unlike everyone else, Nora spends more time out of the water watching and commenting on the waves than she does surfing.